sarequi/Bowerbird-ID/README.md

 ![Confusion matrix](.assets/confusion_matrix.png)

-Key findings
-Challenges encountered and solutions implemented Potential improvements and future work
+### Challenges encountered and solutions implemented

+### Potential improvements and future work:
 * Birds appear in various poses.
 A method for normalising posture could be to train a pose estimation model, e.g. through key point detection, to filter frames based on the bird'S position, e.g. keeping only frames wwere the brids' back is visible.
-* Leg band removal: Colour segmentation could be implemented either alone or as a separate step to detect coloured bands.
-This approach was attempted but given upon on due to the orange tones present in the background and as part of the birds' body.
+* Leg band removal: Birds' legs are not always positioned vertically in the image.
+Thus, narrow structure filtering was not always successful and there are instances were leg bands are still visible.
+Colour segmentation could be implemented either alone or as a separate step to detect coloured bands.
+This approach was attempted but discarded due to the orange tones present in the background and as part of the birds' body.
 A more thorough approach, not so focused on orange tones, may work better, perhaps by converting the frames to different colour spaces first and then applying colour segmentation.

-## 7. Reproducibility
-Structure and usage of `.yaml`
- Python files
-Organization of training and test datasets

-## 8. Supplementary material
+## 7. Supplementary material

 ### Working on the VSC